-We do not have any equity interests in Tianying Jiuzhou, Fenghuang Ronghe, or Chenhuan or their subsidiaries.
-However, as a result of these contractual arrangements, we are the primary beneficiary of each of Tianying Jiuzhou, Fenghuang Ronghe and Chenhuan (including their respective subsidiaries) and account for them as the VIEs under U.S. GAAP.
-Outstanding equity interests in Tianying Jiuzhou are held by Haiyan Qiao and Ximin Gao.
-Outstanding equity interests in Fenghuang Ronghe are held by Ming Zou and Xiaojia Wang.
-Outstanding equity interests in Chenhuan are held by Ming Chen and Yansheng He.
+We do not have any equity interest in Tianying Jiuzhou, Fenghuang Ronghe or their subsidiaries.
+However, as a result of these contractual arrangements, we are the primary beneficiary of each of Tianying Jiuzhou and Fenghuang Ronghe (including their respective subsidiaries) and account for them as the VIEs under U.S. GAAP.
+Outstanding equity interest in Tianying Jiuzhou are held by Haiyan Qiao and Ximin Gao.
+Outstanding equity interest in Fenghuang Ronghe are held by Ming Zou and Xiaojia Wang.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Our Corporate Structure-The shareholders of the VIEs may have potential conflicts of interest with us."

-We have consolidated the financial results of each of Tianying Jiuzhou, Fenghuang Ronghe and Chenhuan and their subsidiaries in our consolidated financial statements in accordance with U.S. GAAP.
-In 2021, Tianying Jiuzhou and its subsidiaries accounted for 37.9% of our total revenues, Fenghuang Ronghe and its subsidiaries accounted for 3.3% of our total revenues, and Chenhuan and its subsidiaries accounted for 3.5% of our total revenues.
+We have consolidated the financial results of each of Tianying Jiuzhou and Fenghuang Ronghe and their subsidiaries in our consolidated financial statements in accordance with U.S. GAAP.
+In 2022, revenues from Tianying Jiuzhou, Fenghuang Ronghe and their subsidiaries accounted for 44.5% of our total revenues.

 These contractual arrangements may not be as effective as ownership in providing us with control over the VIEs.
 If the VIEs or their shareholders fail to perform their respective obligations under these contractual arrangements, our recourse to the assets held by the VIEs is indirect and we may have to incur substantial costs and expend significant resources to enforce such arrangements in reliance on legal remedies under PRC law.
 These remedies may not always be effective, particularly in light of uncertainties regarding the interpretation and enforcement of the relevant laws and regulations.
 Furthermore, in connection with litigation, arbitration or other judicial or dispute resolution proceedings, assets under the name of any of record holder of equity interest in the VIEs, including such equity interest, may be put under court custody.
 As a consequence, we cannot be certain that the equity interest will be disposed pursuant to the contractual arrangement or ownership by the record holder of the equity interest.
 See "Item 3.
-Key Information-D.

-Risk Factors-We rely on contractual arrangements with the VIEs in China, and their shareholders, for our business operations, which may not be as effective in providing operational control or enabling us to derive economic benefits as through ownership of controlling equity interests."
+Key Information-D. Risk Factors-We rely on contractual arrangements with the VIEs in China, and their shareholders, for our business operations, which may not be as effective in providing operational control or enabling us to derive economic benefits as through ownership of controlling equity interest."